HughKeenan/project-game/FEATURES.md

 ![Invisible Response](documentation/features/admin/invisible_response.png)

 Once the response has been rendered invisible, reported users can have their accounts disabled.
-To do this, select users from the menu and then the porfile of the specific user being reported.
+To do this, select users from the menu and then the profile of the specific user being reported.
 Once in there, the Active box can be unchecked, at which point the user will be unable to log in until it is unchecked.
 Users can then be deleted if necessary.
 Any responses will remain on the database, again in case they contain anything requiring further investigation.

 ![User details](documentation/features/admin/user_details.png)